 Collecting detailed statistical information can be quite challenging, especially as regards choosing methodologies and calculation methods that ensure comparability across countries.

-A further challenge is obtaining information from entities that operate outside the banking system which may have an impact on the financial system and therefore also on monetary policy.
+A further challenge is obtaining information from entities that operate outside the banking system and that may have an impact on the financial system, and therefore also on monetary policy.
 Two examples are hedge funds – investment partnerships that pool the money of a limited number of individual/institutional investors – and shadow banks – entities that provide services similar to banks but without explicit access to central bank liquidity and without the regulatory oversight required in the case of regular banks.